samkuehn/bitbucket-backup/README.md

 If would like, you can use app passwords instead of your password used to login to Bitbucket.
 The password must have read repositories permission.
 <https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html>

+## OAuth authentication

+You can use OAuth authentication if you do not want to use username/password.
+There are 4 steps to using OAuth.

+1. Create OAuth consumer keys here: https://bitbucket.org/account/user/{username}/api
+2. Make sure that your consumer has the following permissions:
+    * Account: Read
+    * Projects: Read
+    * Repositories: Read
+3. Specify the -k <oauth_key> -s <oauth_secret> flags
+4. Make sure requests-oauthlib is installed `pip install requests-oauthlib`

 ## Requirements